Adaptive Cruise Control – What's That?

 How does it actually work?

-If this is still sounding like a Black Mirror episode, here’s how Adaptive Cruise Control actually works:
+If this is still sounding like a Black Mirror episode, here’s how to turn on Adaptive Cruise Control and how it actually works:

 - You start off driving and accelerate until you’re at the top speed you want to be driving at and then press the ‘set’ button.